pillarsacademy/pillarsacademy.github.io/students/after-school.md

 # After School Activities

 Pillars Academy is dedicated to enriching students with various after school activities.
-After school clubs are established per interest gauges in parent survey conducted early in the year.
-Clubs are lead by highly talented and dedicated professionals with skills and experience in the particular club focus.
-A reasonable charge for materials and resources is established by the instructor.
-The following after school clubs are currently being offered:
+Past Clubs which we hope to continue this upcoming year include:

 ####Early Riser Robotics Club: M/Th 7:00a - 7:45a
 <table>